seoyong-lee-official/seoyong-lee-official.github.io/_news/samsung.md

 "The Interval Scheduling Problem has a simple O(n) greedy solution.
 Can you then solve k Interval Scheduling Problems in O(n + k) time?"

+I was fortunate to solve this problem and receive an award.

 [What is SCPC?](https://news.samsung.com/kr/tag/scpc-2024)